German Bundesrat: German Confederation

-Bundesrat 1867–1918
+North German Confederation and German Empire (1867–1918)

-On July 1, 1867, the North German Confederation was established as a confederal state.
+On 1 July 1867 the North German Confederation was established as a confederal state.
 The Reichstag, elected by the North German men, was one legislative body.
 The other one was the Bundesrath (old spelling).
 This organ was expressly modelled after the old diet.
 When the Confederation was transformed and renamed Deutsches Reich (German Empire) in 1871, the Bundesrat kept its name.

 Whilst appointed by state governments just as today, the delegates of the original Bundesrat—as those of the Reichsrat—were usually high-ranking civil servants, not cabinet members.
-The original Bundesrat was very powerful; every bill needed its consent, equaling it to the popularly elected Reichstag.
+The original Bundesrat was very powerful; it had the right of legislative initiative and every bill (including the budget) needed its consent, equaling it to the popularly elected Reichstag.
 It could also, with the Emperor's agreement, dissolve the Reichstag.

-Weimar Republic
+Weimar Republic (1918/19–1933)

 In the revolution of 1918, the revolutionary organ Rat der Volksbeauftragten ("Council of People's Representatives") limited the power of the Bundesrat to its administrative functions.
 A Staatenausschuss (committee of states) accompanied the reform of Germany but had no official role in installing the new constitution.
-Under that Weimar Constitution, August 1, 1919, it was replaced by the Reichsrat (1919–1934).
+Under that Weimar Constitution, ratified on 11 August 1919, it was replaced by the Reichsrat (1919–1934).

-The Reichsrat of the Weimar Republic (1919–1934) had considerably less influence, since it could only veto bills—and even then be overruled by the Reichstag.
+The Reichsrat of the Weimar Republic (1919–1933) had considerably less influence, since it could only veto bills—and even then be overruled by the Reichstag.
 However, overruling the Reichsrat needed a majority of two-thirds in the Reichstag, which consisted of many parties differing in opinion.
 So, in most cases, bills vetoed by the Reichsrat failed due to the lack of unity among the Reichstag's constituent parties.
-The Reichsrat was abolished by a National Socialist law in 1934, roughly a year after Hitler had come to power.
+The Reichsrat was abolished by the "Law on the Abolition of the Reichsrat" on 14 February 1934, roughly a year after Hitler had come to power.

+Federal Republic (since 1949)

+With the founding of the Federal Republic of Germany after the Second World War and the adoption of the Basic Law as the new constitution, the chamber of states was re-established, again under the name 'Bundesrat'.
+The new Bundesrat, in terms of its power, occupies an intermediate position between the very powerful Bundesrat of the empire and the relatively weak Reichsrat of the Weimar Republic.
+The Bundesrat now once again has the right of legislative initiative, but its absolute right of veto applies only to certain laws that directly affect the federal states; otherwise its vetos can be overruled by the Bundestag with an absolute majority.
+The latter also applies to the federal budget.